Multitasking & Task Switching: The Real Cost to Focus

 Specifically, media multitasking has shown to reduce students' ability to concentrate and ignore irrelevant information.
 This is because media multitaskers are constantly searching for quick social rewards.

-Luckily, if we avoid media multitasking, we may be able to train our brains to carry out multiple tasks more productively.
+Luckily, if we avoid media multitasking, we may be able to train our brains to carry out multiple tasks without the distraction costs.

 In other words, mindfulness training may help improve our attention and our ability to switch between different tasks at a rapid pace.